Scrappyz/Ctemplate/README.md

   <img src="docs/resources/images/variables_file.png" width="800" />
 </p>

+I have already configured the `python` template to these settings by changing the `project` directory name to `!project!` or changing the `test/test_main.py` name to `test/test_!project!.py`.
 A text has also been changed inside the used to be `main.py`.
 All of these variables will be replaced upon template initialization.

 #### Template Configuration Functions